antonpersi/Titanic-project/README.md

 # Source
 In creating this project I used basic python libraries and algorithms implemented with the help of Jupyter Notebook software.

+# Dataset

+The actual datset was taken from Kaggle and it can be also found in files.